- Iceland

 Þjórsárdalur

-Green valley along Iceland's longest river with towering waterfalls
+Green valley along Iceland's longest river, with tall waterfalls

 Reykjadalur